Mohamed-Samehh/Recipe-Finder/README.md

 - **Search for Recipes**: Use the search bar to find recipes by dish name or ingredient.
 The application fetches results dynamically from the API.
 - **View Recipe Details**: Click on a recipe to view detailed information such as ingredients and instructions.
 The details are fetched based on the selected recipe's ID.
 - **Suggest a Recipe**: Navigate to the Suggest a Recipe page to submit a new recipe through a form.
-- **Filter Meals**: Use the available filters to narrow down recipes by category or area.
+- **Browse Meals**: Users can explore recipes by categories or areas, enhancing their culinary experience without needing to search.
 - **Pagination**: Use the pagination controls at the bottom of the search results to browse through multiple pages of recipes.

 ## Deployment